Universal DRSSTC Tesla Coil Driver 2.7 Rev C

 51R at 1A), and then fed through a resistor into a diode clamp

-to make it into a reliable square signal clamped by the diodes.
+circuit to make it into a reliable square signal.
+Note that during the beginning

 small, so the comparator needs to have a small hysteresis band